 While Broadleaf will still work with Java 6, we recommend using Java 7 unless there is an exceptional reason that your organization requires Java 6.
 Oracle marked Java 6 "end of life" in February of 2013

 Note: The first part of this Getting Started guide will cover using our prepackaged Eclipse workspace.
-If you are an advanced user and would prefer to set up the project yourself, please feel free to follow the Eclipse Setup guide.
+If you are an advanced user and would prefer to set up the project yourself, please feel free to follow the Eclipse Setup or Intellij Setup guide.

 Once you have the Java SDK installed, we're ready to get your IDE up and running.
 Let's start by downloading Eclipse.